ENTRANT INFORMATION BOOK (Alphabetical Order)

 10:55am Cutoff time for 56km runners to have departed Dromana on their return journey to Cape Schanck.

-11am Cutoff time for all 28km runners to have finished by.
+11am Cutoff time for 28km runners to have finished by.

-3:10pm Cutoff time for all 56km runners to have finished by.
+3:10pm Cutoff time for 56km runners to have finished by.

-Qualification Standards have been introduced firstly for safety.
+Qualification Standards are firstly for safety.
 (It's a long run, in summer and access has difficulties at some points.)

 Secondly to not overly test the endurance of our lovely volunteers.

 Thirdly we have the 56km event going on at the same time as the 28km run which presents course constraint issues.
 Tail end 28km runners intersect with the 56km runners at the Gardens Road reserve.
 (Narrow Point).
-Flagging 28km runners intersect with lead 56km runners at the end.
+Tiring 28km participants also intersect with lead 56km runners at the end.

 Fourthly, we'll admit that Traffic Management and First Aid cost a bomb.
 We can measure each quarter hour the course is kept open in hundreds of dollars.

-Please then email the Judge once you have run a qualifier stating where, when and what time you ran.
-(With link to official results.)
+Please then email the Judge, and update your registration (by editing your registration), once you have run a qualifier stating distance and what time you ran.
+(With link to your run.)
 People who have paid entry will have until Christmas to qualify and notify us of that qualification time/event and link.

 Speed limit reduction and warning signs will be employed, but be aware you may be delayed a minute or so on occasion.

 We are fortunate to be allowed access to the trail to run our event, so please make sure you leave no trace of having been there.
-Take all rubbish with you or risk disqualification.
+Take all rubbish with you, place it in bins at aid stations, or risk disqualification.

 special needs items must be dropped